 The odds of thinking that her privilege as an American white woman, growing up middle class, contribute much to her today’s success is incredibly high.
-However, the odds of thinking that her persistence & relentlessnes to achieve her goals and empower other women to have the #girlboss hustle as a truly inspiring is even higher.
+However, if I look at another perspectives I would say her persistence & relentlessnes to achieve her goals and empower other women to have the #girlboss hustle is a truly inspiring.

 #GirlBoss, for Sophia Amoruso, is: